italou/powershell/README.md

 |
 +---SharepointOnline
 |       Clear-ListItemsRetentionLabel.ps1 <- Clears the retention label from all library items.
+|       Clear-ListItemsRetentionLabelPnP.ps1 <- Clears the retention label from all library items (PnP based).
 |
 \---Utils
         Remove-ModulesOldVersions.ps1 <- Script to uninstall old modules versions.